alefnull/dvd-term/README.md

 Usage: dvd-term [OPTIONS]

 Options:
-      -t, --text <TEXT>    The custom text to use
-      -c, --color <COLOR>  Initial logo color code (0-255).
+      -t, --text <TEXT>    The custom text to use.
+Defaults to "DVD" -c, --color <COLOR>  Initial logo color code (0-255).
 Defaults to white (15). (https://ss64.com/bash/syntax-colors.html)
       -r, --random         If included, logo will randomize color when it bounces -s, --speed <SPEED>  The speed of the logo (how many 'cells' to move per second).
 Defaults to 15